jvalerof/OpenAg-Kern/ArcGIS-SpatialData/README.md

 # SPATIAL INFORMATION FOR KERN REGION

-The spatial information of Kern region is in Dropbox in two folders: “land_use” and “water_districts”
+The spatial information of Kern region is in Dropbox in two folders: “water_districts” and “land_use”.

 # WATER DISTRICTS